awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 This topic explains in detail how to set up the OAI and grant permissions to maintain secure access to your S3 files\.

 **Important**
 If you use an Amazon S3 bucket configured as a website endpoint, you must set it up with CloudFront as a custom origin\.
 You can’t use the origin access identity feature described in this topic\.
 However, you *can* restrict access to content on a custom origin by setting up custom headers and configuring your origin to require them\.
 For more information, see [ Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access)\.
+Note that website endpoint buckets use origin domains of the form `DOC-EXAMPLE-BUCKET.s3-website-us-east-1.amazonaws.com`\.

 **Topics**
 + [Overview of OAI setup](#private-content-restricting-access-to-s3-overview)